 - 15.16.1 Competitors will attempt to achieve a mark or valid track point far away from the common reference point, within a maximum set time.

 - 15.16.2 Task Data:

 - a) Maximum set time

 - b) Arrangements for timing

 - c) Reference point

-- 15.16.3 The result is the distance from the mark or furthest valid track point to the common reference point.
-Greatest 2D result is best.
+- 15.16.3 The result is the distance from the mark or the furthest valid track point to the common reference point.
+The greatest 2D result is the best.